-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's information leaflet provided patients with information about the range of treatments available at the practice.

-The dentist we spoke with described to us the methods they used to help patients understand treatment options discussed.
-These included for example, pictures, models, X-ray images, intra oral camera and videos.
+The dentists we spoke with described to us the methods they used to help patients understand treatment options discussed.
+These included for example, pictures, models, X-ray images and videos.